cassandracomar/opencv-raw/README.md

 Raw Haskell bindings to OpenCV >= 2.0

 This package is headed for inclusion into OpenCV.
+Therefore, this repository is now defunct.
+All work will be carried on in my [opencv fork](https://github.com/arjuncomar/opencv), and will eventually be merged into HEAD.
+Feel free to report issues here or there, I'll be watching both repos.

 Compilation / Installation